 In a city as busy as New York, pedestrian accidents are common.
-From tourists who aren’t familiar with traffic patterns to locals on the unlucky end of an inattentive motorist, vehicle collisions can lead to devastating injuries or wrongful death.
+From tourists who aren’t familiar with traffic patterns to locals on the unlucky end of an inattentive motorist, car crashes can lead to devastating injuries or wrongful death.
 In Queens, however, many pedestrian deaths have been linked to a specific section of highly-traveled road in what has been called “the boulevard of death.”

 Pedestrian accidents are increasing